Chinasat: ChinaSat 5E

-ChinaSat 6
+ChinaSat 6 to 6E

+The Zhongxing 6 (Chinasat 6) family is composed of geostationary communication satellites providing commercial services for TV and radio networks and as of 2023 it counts six launched satellites.

-ChinaSat 6 (ZX 6, DHF-3 2) is a geostationary communications satellite and as its predecessor (DHF-3 1) it's based on the DHF-3 satellite bus.
+The first of the group, ChinaSat 6 (ZX 6, DHF-3 2), is based as its predecessor (DHF-3 1) on the DHF-3 satellite bus.
 DHF-3 1 was launched on 29 November 1994 but didn't reach its intended orbit and was declared lost, while ChinaSat 6 was launched on 11 May 1997 and reached its intended orbit but experienced technical malfunctions that could reduce its operational life.
 Both launches took place in Xichang Satellite Launch Center using Long March 3A rockets.

-ChinaSat 6A/6D

 ChinaSat 6A (ZX 6A) was launched in 2010.
 Formerly known as SinoSat 6, it's a communications satellite based on the DFH-4 satellite bus.
 It was launched on 4 September 2010 at 16:14 UTC from the Xichang Satellite Launch Center using a Long March 3B rocket, but after launch the satellite suffered problems in the helium pressurization system, which lead to a significant reduction of the operational life to only 11 years.
-For this reason it was replaced in 2022 by ChinaSat 6D (ZX-6D), based on the upgraded DHF-4E satellite bus, that was launched on 15 April 2022 at 12:00 from the Xichang Satellite Launch Center using a Long March 3B/E.